piere129/react-redux-boilerplate/README.md

 ## What?

 A boilerplate made to make creating a react app easier than ever.
+Just npm install and npm start it.

+## Packages

+contains the following packages:

+* react
+* react-redux
+* react-dom
+* react-router-dom
+* react-router-redux
+* redux
+* redux-thunk
+* history
+* redux-devtools-extension